nasa/fprime/docs/getting-started.md

 make impl
 mv GpsComponentImpl.cpp-tmpl GpsComponentImpl.cpp
 mv GpsComponentImpl.hpp-tmpl GpsComponentImpl.hpp
 ```

+*Note:* if the developer previously created the implementation .cpp and .hpp files for out component, then moving the templates in place could
+be dangerous.

-The file contents are in the following sections.
+These template file contents are in the following sections.

 ### GpsComponentImpl.hpp
 ```